 In fact, Kundalini awakens us.
 We don’t awaken Kundalini.

-Awakened Kundalini leads to the direct experience that we are all individuated expressions of Supreme Being.
+Awakened Kundalini leads to the direct experience that we are all individuated expressions of Infinite Awareness.
 The Ocean and Wave are not two.

 The Ham-sa mantra is pulsative.
 It is called ajapa-japa, or the mantra that spontaneously occurs within our breath.
 It balances the flow of prana in the Ida and Pingala nadis thus integrating the brain hemispheres, soothing and toning the vagal nerves, and opening the Sushumna nadi.
 This safely awakens the Kundalini Shakti.
 As Kundalini now unfolds through the chakras or spiritual centers of consciousness, many evolutionary capacities awaken and manifest within us and around us.
 We recognize our true nature, which is the true nature of all and everything.
 There is only God.